Cruelty to animals: United Kingdom

 The Protection of Animals Act 1911 extended the ban on draft dogs to the rest of the kingdom.
 As many as 600,000 dogs were killed or abandoned.

 The Protection of Animals Act 1911 has since been largely superseded by the Animal Welfare Act 2006, which also superseded and consolidated more than 20 other pieces of legislation, including the Protection of Animals Act 1934 and the Abandonment of Animals Act 1960.
-The Act introduced the new welfare offence, which means that animal owners have a positive duty of care, and outlaws neglect to provide for their animals' basic needs, such as access to adequate nutrition and veterinary care.
+The Act introduced a new welfare offense, which means that animal owners have a positive duty of care, and outlaws neglect to provide for their animals' basic needs, such as access to adequate nutrition and veterinary care.

 Under the Criminal Damage Act 1971, domestic animals can be classed as property that is capable of being "damaged or destroyed".
 A charge of criminal damage may be appropriate for the injury or death of an animal owned by someone other than the defendant, and prosecution under the Animal Welfare Act 2006 may also be appropriate.